TheodorRene/blog/content/posts/worlds-best-programmer.md

 # -a : Add all tracked files
 # --amend: amend to previous commit
 # --no-edit: dont prompt for rewording of commit message
-# Use this when your colleagues highlight typos or want you to rename a function in your PR
+# Use this when your colleagues highlight typos or wants you
+# to rename a function in your PR

 [pull]
 rebase = true # 🌶 take: always rebase